-- A lump sum payment, including interest, to the NMERB to buy back all or part of your withdrawn service, - A roll-over or transfer of retirement contributions from another retirement plan (such as a 401(a) plan, a tax-sheltered annuity 403(b) plan, or an IRA) to the NMERB to the extent allowed by the IRS, - A combination of both of the above.
+- A lump sum payment, including interest, to the NMERB to buy back all or part of your withdrawn service. - A roll-over or transfer of retirement contributions from another retirement plan (such as a 401(a) plan, a tax-sheltered annuity 403(b) plan, or an IRA) to the NMERB to the extent allowed by the IRS, or - A combination of the above.